impara/comicmotion/PRD.md

 ##### 6.6 Frontend

 - Next.js pages: `/upload`, `/themes`, `/progress`, `/download`, `/account`.
+- The `/themes` page (or a subsequent step during the theme selection process) will include UI elements for users to input their desired Action/Goal (e.g., text input), Emotion/Tone (e.g., dropdown or tags), and optional SFX/Emphasis (e.g., dropdown or tags) to guide the storyboard generation.
 - Real-time progress via WebSocket channel from queue worker.

 ##### 6.7 Admin Dashboard